Preview of the match – Reading vs W Brom

 Andy Yiadom could come back to read.
 The right back has not played since the 3-2 home loss to Birmingham in early December due to a knee injury.

-Chris Gunter is set aside for a groin injury he suffered over the weekend, while Matt Miazga (ankle) and Lucas Joao (hamstrings) are also out.
+Chris Gunter is out of play for a groin injury he suffered over the weekend, while Matt Miazga (ankle) and Lucas Joao (hamstrings) are also out.
+Lucas Boye is expected to disappear until the end of the month with a hernia problem.

 Watch the Mid-Week Championship live on Sky